-Shannon Symonds works as an Advocate serving domestic and sexual assault survivors.
-She has responded with law enforcement and hospitals for over 14 years, going anywhere she is called to support survivors.
-Shannon lives in an old house on the Oregon Coast where she writes, runs and loves her family.
+Shannon Symonds worked as an Advocate serving domestic and sexual assault survivors.
+She responded with law enforcement and hospitals for over 15 years, going anywhere she is called to support survivors.
+She currently volunteers for Operation Under Ground Railroad and works to serve foster youth at FosterClub.
+Shannon lives in an old house on the Oregon Coast where she writes, runs, attends the LDS church, and loves her family.
 She has a lifetime lofty, but worthy goal of ending family and sexual violence.

 Tell the story…